-Emotion knowledge is a vital information in understanding the actual meaning behind a statement.
-A lot of work has been done in this field.
-Arianna et al. \cite{MENCATTINI201468} tried to solve the problem of emotion detection in speech by using PLS regression model, optimized according to specific features selection procedures.
-Researchers also used other modalities like visual cues amd electroencephalography (EEG) signals to find the emotion knowledge of the actor.
-Li et al. \cite{ZHANG2016248} suggested the use of a variant of the evolutionary firefly algorithm for feature optimization followed by various classical supervised classifiers.
-Heng et al. \cite{CUI2020106243} used EEG signals and learned an end-to-end Regional-Asymmetric Convolutional Neural Network (RACNN) for emotion recognition, which consists of temporal, regional and asymmetric feature extractors.
-However, all these models mentioned here work for standalone instances which do not have any context as such.
-In this work, we tackle the task of emotion recognition in conversations, which heavily depends on the contextual information.
+Emotion knowledge is a piece of vital information in understanding the actual meaning behind a statement.
+A lot of studies have been done in this field. {Mencattini et al.} \cite{MENCATTINI201468} tried to solve the problem of emotion detection in speech by using PLS regression model, optimized according to specific features selection procedures.
+Researchers also used other modalities like visual cues and electroencephalography (EEG) signals to obtain the emotional knowledge of the actor. {Zhang et al.} \cite{ZHANG2016248} suggested the use of a variant of the evolutionary firefly algorithm for feature optimization followed by various classical supervised classifiers. {Cui et al.} \cite{CUI2020106243} used EEG signals and learned an end-to-end Regional-Asymmetric Convolutional Neural Network (RACNN) for emotion recognition, which consists of temporal, regional, and asymmetric feature extractors.
+However, all these models mentioned here work for standalone instances that do not have any context.
+In the current work, we tackle the task of emotion recognition in conversations, which heavily depends on contextual information.